-Cats recognize their owners through the sight of their face, the sound of their voice, the smell of their scent, and the routines and patterns of their owner!
+Cats recognize their owners through the sight of their faces, the sound of their voices, the smell of their scent, and the routines and patterns of their owners!

 Related Read: How to Tell If Your Cat Loves You: 12 Signs to Look For